 Synchronous online: Classes take place online and are held at a set time.

 Asynchronous online: Classes take place online and aren’t held at a set time.
-Instead, they can be completed as a student needs, though generally work may need to be done by a certain time (each week or month).
+Instead, they can be completed according to your needs, though generally, work may need to be done by a certain time (each week or month).

 If funding is an important consideration for you, look into what kind of financial assistance each program offers.
 Beyond federal grants or loans, you have several options to consider.
 Many MS programs offer scholarships, stipends, or teaching assistantships that can help balance out the cost of the program.
 It also may be worth looking into a program’s career placement resources as you consider the potential long-term impact of earning your master’s degree.